markelliot/barista/readme.md

 An opinionated library to simplify making Java services and helping developers focus on business logic instead of server configuration and setup.
-By default, Barista listens on port 8443 and enables TLS, using `var/security/key.pem` as the private key and `var/security/trust.pem` as the trust store and CA certificates.
+By default, Barista listens on port 8443 and enables TLS, using `var/security/key.pem` as the private key, `var/security/trust.pem` as the trust store, and `var/security/cas.pem` as the CA certificates.

 Depend on barista via Maven Central at coordinates [`com.markelliot.barista:barista:<version>`](https://search.maven.org/artifact/com.markelliot.barista/barista).